Brothers in Arms (video game series): Brothers in Arms (2008)

 Brothers in Arms is a game developed and published by Gameloft for the N-Gage mobile gaming service, and is a port of Brothers in Arms DS.
 The game is a full 3D third-person shooter.

 Brothers in Arms: Double Time (2008)

 Brothers in Arms: Double Time is a compilation for the Wii and OS X platforms.
 The title is a compilation of the first two Brothers in Arms games, Road to Hill 30 and Earned in Blood and was developed by Gearbox Software and published by Ubisoft.
-It features 31 levels set during the Battle of Normandy.
+It has 31 levels set during the Battle of Normandy.

 Brothers in Arms: Hour of Heroes (2008)

 Hour of Heroes was the series' first game released for iOS mobile devices.
 It was published by Gameloft.

 Brothers in Arms 2: Global Front (2010)

 Brothers in Arms 2: Global Front is a first-person shooter released for iOS and Android, with the game's events occurring in World War II.